bvds/gauge-field-analyze/README.md

 singular (or incompatible) linear systems.

-The MINRES-QLP algorithm can handle this case, however the associated [MATLAB code](https://www.mathworks.com/matlabcentral/fileexchange/42419-minres-qlp) contains an error.
+The MINRES-QLP algorithm can handle this case, however the associated [MATLAB code](https://www.mathworks.com/matlabcentral/fileexchange/42419-minres-qlp) contains some errors.
 Also, I cleaned up the code a bit:

 * Initialization error in `minresxxxM` (lines 746, 747)

+* Condition `flag != flag0` (line 543) means that MINRES is never called.

 * Replace `length(x)>0` with `~isempty(x)`